-- 85. Where residual investment18 is identified and the associated cost of this investment does not, in National Grid's sole estimation, adequately cover the costs of, or return on, such investment potential capacity substitutions will be adjusted.
-The most economic solution will be proposed taking into account minimum economic investment and substitution quantities. - 86.
-The appropriate level and combinations of substitution and investment (considering all potential incremental capacity releases) will be confirmed by network analysis.
+- 85. The appropriate level and combinations of substitution and investment (considering all potential incremental capacity releases) will be confirmed by network analysis.
 This will be achieved by updating the network model for the revised, post-substitution, Obligated Entry Capacity (plus Reserved Entry Capacity) levels and residual investment.
-The final step in the substitution analysis shall then be reversed, by 2mcmd, (i.e. by increasing the Obligated Entry Capacity at the final donor ASEP and where this impacts on flow, rebalancing will be undertaken) and this shall be validated through network analysis. - If the network fails, e.g. network pressures or plant operating conditions cannot be maintained then the proposed substitution is deemed to be appropriate. - If the network passes further 2 mcmd increments shall be added to the donor ASEP flow until the network fails and the cut-off point is identified. - 87.
+The final step in the substitution analysis shall then be reversed, by 2mcmd, (i.e. by increasing the Obligated Entry Capacity at the final donor ASEP and where this impacts on flow, rebalancing will be undertaken) and this shall be validated through network analysis. - If the network fails, e.g. network pressures or plant operating conditions cannot be maintained then the proposed substitution is deemed to be appropriate. - If the network passes further 2 mcmd increments shall be added to the donor ASEP flow until the network fails and the cut-off point is identified. - 86.
 Where partial substitution is proposed a Revenue Driver will be calculated in accordance with the Generic Revenue Driver Methodology Statement.